flux-framework/flux-workflow-examples/job-cancel/README.md

 - `flux.job.cancel(f, jobid)` cancels the job.

-- `flux.job.wait_async(f, jobid)` will wait for the job to complete (or in this case, be cancelled).
+- `flux.job.wait_async(f, jobid)` will wait for the job to complete (or in this case, be canceled).
 It returns a Flux future, which can be used to process the result later.
 Only jobs submitted with `waitable=True` can be waited for.